etruel/fakturo/readme.txt

 * Added the capabilities of the report pages and sections.
 * Added Client's account report.
 * Wizard install
-* Loading all countries and states.
+* Loading all countries and states on wizzard install.
+* Company info on wizzard install.

 = 0.6 Beta =
 * Added default contents to emails and print templates instead to begin from scratch.